Split Payments for Swiss marketplaces: How automatic payment splitting works

 Payout after delivery

-Payout only after shipping confirmation
+Payout only after dispatch confirmation

 Product marketplaces, higher value

-Payout after service
+Payout after performance

-Payout after completion of the service
+Payout after completion of service

 Service marketplaces

-Payout after release
+Payout after approval

-Platform or buyer manually releases
+Platform or buyer approves manually

 Escrow, project platforms